reyolan/color_collection/README.md

 # Color Collection

-This is a simple CRUD app for knowing the basics of Ruby on Rails.
-This is a CRUD app for collecting different colors that may serve as a bookmark or to remember color codes that may be useful in the future for one's future designs.
+This is a simple CRUD app for knowing the basics of Ruby on Rails and its MVC architectural pattern.
+An app for collecting different colors that may serve as a bookmark for colors or to remember color codes that may be useful in the future for one's future designs.

 ## Getting started